askagirl/isobar/ocean/README.md

 # Ocean: Isobar's real-time version control system

 Ocean is an experimental real-time conflict-free version control system.
-It is currently work-in-progress and has been extracted from the work we've done in [Isobar](https://github.com/siberianmh/isobar).
+It is currently work-in-progress.
 Eventually, our goal is to enable Ocean by default when editing via the Isobar editor, but also allow Ocean to be integrated with other text editors via a shared-library or a standalone server that communicates over local sockets.

 The sections that follow in this document are totally aspirational and subject to change as we implement more and more features.